MicrosoftDocs/azure-devops-docs/docs/pipelines/release/azure-rm-endpoint.md

 1. Save the service connection.

-## When I try to setup a Service Connection on Azure DevOps with our Artifactory instance , it throws an error inspite of whitelisting the IP's
+<a name="service-connection-artifactory"></a>

+### Creating a service connection with Artifactory instance fails despite allowlisted IPs

-Ensure the right IP addresses are whitelisted by referring to [this article](https://docs.microsoft.com/azure/devops/pipelines/agents/hosted?view=azure-devops&tabs=yaml#networking) and find the updated [list](https://docs.microsoft.com/azure/devops/organizations/security/allow-list-ip-url?view=azure-devops#azure-artifacts) of IP's that are published on a weekly basis based on the geographical location.
+Be sure that the correct IP addresses are allowlisted.
+See [Microsoft-hosted agents](../agents/hosted?view=azure-devops&tabs=yaml#networking&preserve-view=true) and the [current list of IP addresses](../../organizations/security/allow-list-ip-url?view=azure-devops#azure-artifacts&preserve-view=true) that's published weekly based on geographic location.

 <a name="cant-create-service-connection-manually"></a>